echelonagents/promptengineering-guide/docs/index.md

 # Prompt Engineering Guide
 This guide provides information for Prompt Engineering and working with LLMs.
+Each topic delves into theory, data structures and practical algorithms so you can build end‑to‑end solutions.

 Each topic page includes a **Contents Outline** section at the beginning so you can quickly navigate the material and locate key subtopics.